beatricekay/100-Days-of-Code/day22/README.md

 # Day 21: Build Pong: The Famous Arcade Game
-## Content
-* Class Inheritance
-* How to Slice Lists & Tuples in Python

 ## Project Steps
 1. Create the screen
 2. Create and move a paddle